-The precinct has a unique character that derives from the history and streetscape character of the building stock.
+Explanatory Note(s): The precinct has a unique character that derives from the history and streetscape character of the building stock.
 The majority of the precinct is within the heritage conservation area and includes a range of heritage items.
 Detailed controls are provided in Section 3.3.1 of the DCP, and encourage new work to be sympathetic the heritage significance and characteristic elements of the precinct.

-- O1 Support the ongoing economic viability of the precinct and its development as a distinctive retail, restaurant and cafe area. - O2 Support the application of heritage controls for the Fitzmaurice Street Conservation Area, including the conservation of distinctive facades.

-- C1 Comply with the requirements of Section 3.3.1 of the DCP. - C2 Maintain the two to three storey street wall to Fitzmaurice Street.
-Where upper levels are proposed, provide a nominal setback behind the parapet line as shown on Figure 10.1.2.

-Figure 10.1.2 - Setback upper levels, Fitzmaurice Street Set upper levels behind a nominal setback to allow the heritage facade to sit proud

-C3 Maintain a two storey street wall to Cadell Place and provide opportunities for upper levels to enjoy outlook over the Murrumbidgee River by providing an increased setback as shown in Figure 10.1.3.
+Objectives The Council also has associated policies 01 Support the ongoing economic viability of the precinct and its regarding outdoor seating on footpaths development as a distinctive retail, restaurant and cafe area. and display of goods on footpaths.
+02 Support the application of heritage controls for the Fitzmaurice Street Conservation Area, including the conservation of distinctive facades.
+Controls C1 Comply with the requirements of Section 3.3.1 of the DCP.
+This control also applies to shoptop housing within the B3 Zone.
+C2 Maintain the two to three storey street wall to Fitzmaurice Street.
+Where upper levels are proposed, provide a nominal setback behind the parapet line as shown on Figure 10.1.2. comm/res comm/res comm/res retail Figure 10.1.2 - Setback upper levels.
+Fitzmaurice Street Set upper levels behind a nominal setback to allow the heritage facade to sit proud C3 Maintain a two storey street wall to Cadell Place and provide opportunities for upper levels to enjoy outlook over the Murrumbidgee River by providing an increased setback as shown in Figure 10.1.3.